Pension plan termination

 The plan administrator must respect the time limits provided for by the Act to prepare (or to have prepared, as the case may be) and send various documents, including the following :

-The administrator must then:
+The administrator must also: